hoch1009/udand/#t1-p3-investigate_a_dataset/Investigate_a_Dataset.md

 ```

-### Q2: Does the number of foreign born persons per state affect the number of guns?
+### Q2: Does the number of foreign born persons per state affect the number of gun purchases?

 ```python
 # Continue to explore the data to address your additional research